So you’ve decided to jump on the ecommerce train and that Amazon.com is a good place to start. But how do you decide what to sell on Amazon?

 Don’t just ignore this when you’re doing product research.

-Know that Amazon’s Best Sellers Rank uses both recent and historic sale of a particular item.
+Know that Amazon’s Best Sellers Rank uses both recent and historical sales figures of a particular item.

 This is a paid Chrome extension though, so it may not be in your budget if you’re just starting out.